Supporting Embedded Content

 Modifying Image Sizes

 So far, an image’s size on the screen is its size in pixels, possibly zoomed.Note that zoom already may cause an image to render at a size different than its regular size, even before introducing the features in this section.
 But in fact it’s generally valuable for authors to control the size of embedded content.
-There are a number of ways to do this,For example, the width and height CSS properties (not to be confused with the width and height attributes!), which were an exercise in Chapter 13. but one way is the special width and height attributes.Images have these mostly for historical reasons: they were invented before CSS existed.
+There are a number of ways to do this,For example, the width and height CSS properties (not to be confused with the width and height attributes!), which we met in Exercise 6-2. but one way is the special width and height attributes.Images have these mostly for historical reasons: they were invented before CSS existed.

 If both those attributes are present, things are pretty easy: we just read from them when laying out the element, both in image: